-Save energy in Port Gibson, MS. Call Fortress Exteriors for a free energy-efficient window consultation!
+Get expert advice on window materials in Port Gibson, MS. Call Fortress Exteriors for a free consultation!

 The first European settlers in Port Gibson were French colonists in 1729; it was part of their La Louisiane.
 After the United States acquired the territory from France in 1803 in the Louisiana Purchase, the town was chartered that same year.
 To develop cotton plantations in the area after Indian Removal of the 1830s, planters who moved to the state brought with them or imported thousands of enslaved African Americans from the Upper South, disrupting many families.
 Well before the Civil War, the majority of the county's population were enslaved.